davenkin/andy-springboot-sample/README.md

 | Equipment         | 装备      |              | Sample top level business entity that serves as a reference for consitent coding practice.
 An Equipment has many MaintenanceRecords. |
 | MaintenanceRecord | 装备维护记录  |              | Another sample top level business entity.
 Multiple MaintenanceRecords can be created for a single  Equipment.                        |

-## Sample code for consistent coding practices

-- The `src/test/java/deviceet/sample` folder contains various common coding practices that shoule be followed when implementing your own features.
-- There are 2 main business entities under `sample` folder:
-    - `Equipment`: Represents an equipment that needs to be managed, such as a computer.
-    - `MaintenanceRecord`: Represents a maintenance record created for an `Equipment`.
-- The business stories contains:
-    - Create an `Equipment`.
-    - Update the `name` of an `Equipment`.
-The updated name should also be reflected in all `MaintenanceRecord`s for this
-      `Equipment`,this is achieved using domain event.
-    - Update the `holder` of an `Equipment`.
-    - Delete an `Equipment`.
-This should also delete all `MaintenanceRecord`s for this `Equipment`, this is achieved using domain event.
-    - Create a `MaintenanceRecord`.
-Its `status` will be used to update the `status` of the `Equipment`, this is achieved using domain event.